normaneulin/DeepNupShape/README.md

 ## Project Overview

-This project explores nucleosome positioning prediction using deep learning, comparing sequence-only and sequence+shape feature approaches.
-We implement the original DeepNup model and an enhanced variant that incorporates DNA shape information extracted via DNAShapeR.
+This repo is for nucleosome positioning prediction using deep learning, comparing sequence-only and sequence+shape feature approaches.
+I used the original DeepNup model and an enhanced variant that uses DNA shape information extracted via DNAShapeR as an auxillary input.

 ## Main Contributions